YichaoOU/HemTools/docs/content/Bioinformatics_tools/bcl2fastq.rst

 Convert BCL basecall files to FASTQ files
 =========================================

 .. tip:: For demultiplexing, you must provide ``SampleSheet.csv``; otherwise, all fastq.gz files will be named as ``Undetermined``.
 You have to upload ``SampleSheet.csv`` to the dir that conatins BCL files on HPC.
 Below is what this dir should look like (and the files and subfolders it should contain, not including fastq_files folder):

 .. image:: ../../images/BCL2fastq_dir.PNG
 	:align: center

+.. note:: ``SampleSheet.csv`` is a keyword, user much provide a file with exactly this name.
+Otherwise, the output will just be ``Undetermined``.
+A different name is OK for more advanced users.

 See this for SampleSheet format details: https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/sequencing-sheet-format-specifications-technical-note-970-2017-004.pdf